dshcheung/wdi7/README.md

 Now whenever you are refering to ```Post.first.user``` or ```User.first.posts```, rails will automatically give you all the records.

 If you still like non-relational database for these kinds of operations...
 You seriouslly have something wrong with you.
+(Not necessarily.
+I think MongoDB is doing a great job at it.
+Also, if you put the data correctly, it would be fine.
+For example, if you want to search user by username, you just need to put username as the key.)

 <a name="simpleModel"></a>
 ##Simple Model Creation